PrintSpool/PrintSpool/README.md

 * **WiFi 3D Printer Control** - No need to tether your laptop to the 3D printer for hours anymore.
 Print from anywhere in the house.
 * **Network Discoverablity** - All 3D printers with construct-daemon on the network will show up automatically.
 * **Queue your Print Jobs** - Add as many print jobs as you want.
 It's easy to manage your prints whether printing is fully or semi-autonomously.
 Try it out with the Makerbot ABP for extra-awesome automation!
-* **Automatic Slicing** - Slicing is done by cura-engine automatically.
+* **Automatic Slicing** - Slicing is done by CuraEngine automatically.
 Just configure your printers' profiles in the `.construct/cura_engine` directory and it will automatically slice any 3D models added to the queue.

 **Note:** These features are based on construct-daemon used in combination with the [tegh 3D printer client][1].